Oakland Drug Distribution Lawyer

 Proudly Defending Those Accused of Transporting Controlled Substances

 Under several sections of the California Health and Safety Code, distributing controlled substances, including marijuana, is illegal.
 Depending on the type and amount of drug involved, and the age of the alleged offender, such a crime can be charged as an infraction, misdemeanor, or felony.
 The penalties for drug distribution are harsh and may include a fine and/or incarceration.
-If you've been charged with this offense, it's crucial you get a skilled attorney on your side right away.
+If you've been charged with this offense, it's crucial you get a skilled criminal defense attorney on your side right away.
 Having legal representation throughout your case can increase the chances of obtaining an optimal result and help avoid serious and life-altering consequences.

 At Demetrius Costy Law, our Oakland drug distribution defense attorney recognizes what's at stake in controlled substances crimes.
 That is why, when you turn to us, we will attend to every detail of your case.
 Our detailed review will cover everything from your initial interaction with law enforcement officials to the official charge being filed against you.
 Employing a strategic and aggressive approach, we can develop a compelling defense to challenge the prosecutor's allegations against you.
 We can leverage our 20+ years of legal experience and our resources to seek a favorable outcome on your behalf.